souktha/souktha.github.io/software/qemu-port/index.rst

         Timer ulCount   : 62
         nga>

 QEMU can be use along with GDB such as *arm-eabi-gdb* to debug the OS port.
-The *-s -S* options use for QEMU is to single step and connect to GDB, for example,
+The '*-s -S*' options use with QEMU is to single step and connect to GDB, for example,

 .. code-block:: console